snowplow/documentation/docs/modeling-your-data/modeling-your-data-with-dbt/dbt-operation/index.md

 ## YAML Selectors

-The Snowplow models are designed to be run as a whole, which ensures all incremental tables are kept in sync.
+The Snowplow models in each package are designed to be run as a whole, which ensures all incremental tables are kept in sync.
 As such, run the model using:

 ```bash
 dbt run --select snowplow_<package> tag:snowplow_<package>_incremental